Enzyme: Incremental View Maintenance for Data Engineering: System Architecture

 For complex plans involving multiple aggregations or joins, Enzyme may selectively cache intermediate results that will be reused multiple times within the same refresh operation.
 This is particularly valuable when computing both the pre- and post-states of inputs for aggregate changesets, where caching the input changeset avoids redundant computation.

-\paragraph{Choosing Update Mechanisms.} Given a change plan produced by the incremental plan generator, Enzyme must apply these changes to the MV's backing table.
-The system selects between two primary mechanisms: \texttt{REPLACE WHERE} and \texttt{MERGE INTO}, based on the characteristics of the changeset and the query structure.
+\paragraph{Choosing Update Mechanisms.} Given an incremental plan produced by the plan generator, Enzyme applies the computed changes to the MV's backing table.
+It selects between two mechanisms based on the changeset characteristics and query structure.

 \texttt{REPLACE WHERE}~\cite{replacew} performs an atomic delete-then-insert operation.
-When using \texttt{REPLACE WHERE}, Enzyme must effectivize the final changeset before applying it to the MV.
-This is a correctness requirement, not merely an optimization.
-Specifically, \texttt{REPLACE WHERE} semantically applies all deletions before any insertions.
-Without effectivization, this can incorrectly reorder a row's changes if a row appears in both the deletion and insertion sets.
-For example, a row that is inserted and later deleted in the same changeset would incorrectly be left in the MV.
-If the incremental plan generator did not already effectivize the changeset (e.g., when effectivization was deemed unnecessary for intermediate operators), the execution layer performs mandatory effectivization before invoking \texttt{REPLACE WHERE}.
-As mentioned in \Cref{subsubsec:levearing_mv}, Enzyme will use \texttt{MERGE INTO} to further optimize when applicable.
+Since it semantically applies all deletions before any insertions, the final changeset must be effectivized to avoid incorrect results.
+Otherwise, a row appearing in both the deletion and insertion sets could introduce duplicate or stale rows.
+The execution layer is responsible for adding a final effectivization operation to un-effectivized \texttt{REPLACE WHERE} incremental plans.

+For certain MVs with top-level aggregates, Enzyme uses an optimized \texttt{MERGE INTO}~\cite{mergeinto} formulation to update materialized results in place by combining existing values with incremental deltas (see~\Cref{subsubsec:levearing_mv}).

 \paragraph{Transactional Provenance Updates.} Enzyme maintains provenance metadata for each MV that records the query fingerprint, source table versions, and other information necessary to validate consistency and detect definition changes.
 This provenance is stored as part of the MV's metadata and must remain consistent with its data.
 Enzyme ensures this consistency by committing provenance changes in the same Delta transaction~\cite{armbrust2020delta} that applies the data changes.
 Delta's ACID transaction semantics guarantee that either both the data and provenance are updated atomically, or neither update is visible.
 This prevents the MV from entering an inconsistent state where the data reflects one set of source versions while the provenance metadata references others.